Many or all companies we feature compensate us. Compensation and editorial

 Student loan refinancing means taking out a new private loan to pay off your current student loans.
 By doing so, you may be able to extend the term length of your loan or access a lower interest rate.

-Extending your term length can help you reduce your monthly payments if they’re overwhelming you, but note that doing so will likely result in paying more interest over the life of the loan.
+Extending your term length can help you reduce your monthly payments if they’re overwhelming you but will likely result in paying more interest over the life of the loan.

 Lowering your interest rate might also reduce your monthly payments and save you money over the life of your loan.

 While you can also refinance your federal student loans, think twice before doing so.
-Even if you can get a lower interest rate, refinancing federal loans means you’ll lose access to federal loan protections, including subsidized rates, loan forgiveness, income-driven repayment, and loan forgiveness in the case of the borrower’s death.
+Even if you can get a lower interest rate, refinancing federal loans means you’ll lose access to federal loan protections, including subsidized rates, loan forgiveness, and income-driven repayment.

 That could make repaying your loans harder down the line if you experience a change in income or want to return to school.

-However, if you’re trying to quickly repay your debt and are confident your income won’t be going down, getting a lower interest rate could help you repay it faster.
+However, if you’re trying to repay your debt ASAP and are confident your income won’t go down, getting a lower interest rate could help you repay it faster.

 If you’re ready to refinance, check out our picks for the best student loan refinance companies.